UGLD Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: approximately 0.23% (early 2026).

 If income is your goal, compare UGLD against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how UGLD's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how UGLD's income fits your real portfolio in Walnut.

 The bottom line on the UGLD dividend